naoralkobi/genetic_algorithm/README.md

     - A letter frequency file containing the frequency of letters in the English language.
     - A bigram frequency file containing the frequency of bigrams in the English language.
     - A common words file containing a list of common English words.
-4. Set the input parameters in the configuration file (config.json).
-5. Run the program by executing the following command in the terminal:
+4. Run the program by executing the following command in the terminal:
    ```
    python3 genetic_algorithm.py
    ```